KhanKawsar/EstimationPlot/README.md

     > devtools::install_github("KhanKawsar/EstimationPlot", build_vignettes = TRUE)

 ## Usage

-Once Durga is installed, you can read the vignette named `Introduction to Durga` for a range of examples of possible plots, together with the code used to produce them.
+Read the paper [Khan & McLean (2023)](https://doi.org/10.1101/2023.02.06.526960) for a detailed description of the package.
+Once Durga is installed, you can read the vignette named `Introduction to Durga` for a shorter introduction to using Durga, complete with examples and code.

 ```R
 # Display the vignette in a browser